yang-jiacheng/studyroom-admin-web/README.md

 ### License

-Selfstudy-server is licensed under the Apache License, Version 2.0.
+studyroom-admin-web is licensed under the Apache License, Version 2.0.
 See [LICENSE](https://github.com/yang-jiacheng/studyroom-admin-web/blob/master/LICENSE) for the full license text.